2022 Abilene Christian Wildcats football team

 The 2022 Abilene Christian Wildcats football team represented Abilene Christian University in the 2022 NCAA Division I FCS football season.
 The Wildcats played their home games at Anthony Field at Wildcat Stadium in Abilene, Texas, and competed in the Western Athletic Conference (WAC).
 They were led by first-year head coach Keith Patterson.

+Offseason

+On November 21, 2021, the university announced that head coach Adam Dorrel had been fired.
+The Wildcats went 19–32 under Dorrel through five with only one winning season, a 6–5 campaign in 2018.
+On December 6, Texas Tech defensive coordinator Keith Patterson was hired as the Wildcats' new head coach.